Durango Bill’s

 Coongan River, Western Australia

-The Coongan River and a tributary cut through a ridge in Western Australia.
+The Coongan River and a tributary cut through a

 The majority of Australia’s “Ancestral Rivers” are found in Western Australia.
 The picture above looks north, and shows the Coongan River (left) and a tributary cutting through what appears to be another upturned sandstone ridge north of the Chichester Range.